 Used as hit and run troops with the right dice and abilities these guys can be deadly !

-Although the often ended up as suicide troops in my battles, as their armour is greatly reduced for being mounted and armed with javelins, so you have to get it right !
+Although they often end up as suicide troops in my battles, as their armour is greatly reduced for being mounted and armed with javelins, so you have to get it right !

 They are a mixture of Gripping Beast Figures